NoahHSFD/NYTimes/NYTimes/data/readme.md

 Create txt file ***.txt with each word in a new line.
 Load in your txt file in Wordle constructor inside the Wordle class.
-Random word from list will be selected
+Random word from list will be selected.
 Example:
 ```
 killua